openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 sudo systemctl enable --now openqa-worker@1
 ```

-And, your remote worker should be registred on the openQA server.
-Check the `/admin/workers` page from the openQA webUI.
+And, your remote worker should be registered on the openQA server.
+Check the `/admin/workers` page from the openQA web UI.
 Enjoy!

 _Have a lot of fun!_